John Lee Ka-chiu: Taiwan

 In August 2022, after Nancy Pelosi visited Taiwan, Lee said "According to media reports, when Nancy Pelosi was in Taiwan, she ignored the successful implementation of One Country, Two Systems in Hong Kong and maliciously criticised Hong Kong's democracy and freedom."
 Later, Lee endorsed a document Beijing published called "The Taiwan Question and China's Reunification in the New Era".
 Lee and other government officials were criticized by Lew Mon-hung for "crossing the line" with his statements on Taiwan, as the Basic Law stipulates that diplomatic affairs of Hong Kong are to be handled by mainland China's Foreign Ministry.
+On 24 November, Lee condemned remarks made by Japanese prime minister Sanae Takaichi regarding Taiwan and doubted the value of exchanges with Japan, with Hong Kong cancelling several official events with the country.

 2022 Policy address

 According to analysis of government press releases in August 2022, Lee did not hold a press conference for 7 straight weeks, the longest break of any Chief Executive in more than 10 years.
 On 1 October 2022, Lee said that CCP General Secretary Xi Jinping's speech on 1 July 2022 would provide the blueprint for his cabinet's governance.
 During his election campaign, Lee promised to release "key performance indicators" and initial ideas on alleviating public housing wait times within his first 100 days in office.
 On 8 October 2022, the first 100 days had been reached, and Lee had not yet made public announcements on either promise.
 A survey released beforehand showed that 49% of people had no-to-low expectations for Lee's policy address.
 After his policy address, Lee's satisfaction rate for the address was 33.7%, the lowest out of all maiden speeches given by Chief Executives in Hong Kong.